mariohsouto/mariohsouto.github.io/content/lens_of_optimization.md

 <img src="/images/result_inpainting.jpg">
 </figure>

 The original image is corrupted by adding the text "This is a corrupted test image.
 Let's recover the image by solving a total variation minimization problem!".
-By solving the optimization problem (\ref{eq_inpaint}), the image is recovered with a very good accuracy.
+By solving the optimization problem (\ref{eq_inpaint}), the image is recovered with very good accuracy.

 ## Suggested links (in progress)